CloverDX is a new name for CloverETL Learn more

 The very typical usage of ETL tools is loading the data warehouse (DWH).
-So I decided to write a tutorial that will describe typical data warehouse tasks (slowly changing dimensions, date dimension, filling fact tables) and propose solutions with using of CloverETL.
-Let me guide you through the process of building data warehouse with CloverETL.
+So I decided to write a tutorial that will describe typical data warehouse tasks (slowly changing dimensions, date dimension, filling fact tables) and propose solutions with using of CloverDX.
+Let me guide you through the process of building data warehouse with CloverDX.

 The simplest and surely the most popular SCD type among ETL developers is slowly changing dimension type 1.
 It doesn't store any history, so once the value in online transaction processing system (OLTP) has been changed, the value in DWH is immediately overwritten as well.

 I decided to use SCD1 for store dimension which collects basic information about stores: address, store identifier, store manager etc. Each store is identified in OLTP by unique store number (natural key).
 But for DWH I have to generate an own surrogate identifier ID_D_STORE.

 The basic idea of processing SCD1 is very simple: compare records in DWH and OLTP, insert missing records into DWH, update the DWH records according to OLTP.
 For all these tasks the attribute that helps us to find corresponding records is the natural key – STORE_NUMBER.